babashka/cli/README.md

 ```

 This library eases that way of command line parsing.
 It does not convert options
-into EDN automatically, which, arguably, is more convenient for command line
+into EDN automatically which, arguably, is more convenient for command line
 usage.

 Adding support for `babashka.cli` to Clojure functions does not introduce a dependency on `babashka.cli` itself.